FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/config.md

 * `enSslCert`: The path of the state-secret SSL encryption certificate.
 Only when the SDK and the node use the state-secret SSL connection, you need to configure this configuration item.
 The default value is from '${certPath}/ sm _ ensdk.crt 'Load the SSL encryption certificate；When this configuration item is enabled, the state-secret SSL encryption certificate is loaded from the path specified by the configuration item；

 * `enSslKey`: The path of the private key for state-secret SSL encryption.
 This configuration item must be configured only when the state-secret SSL connection is used between the SDK and the node.
-The default value is from '${certPath}/ sm _ ensdk.key 'Load the SSL encryption private key；When the configuration item is blocked, the SSL encryption private key is loaded from the path specified by the configuration item.。
+The default value is from '${certPath}/ sm _ ensdk.key 'Load the SSL encryption private key；When the configuration item is blocked, the SSL encryption private key is loaded from the path specified by the configuration item。

 * `useSMCrypto`: Whether to use the State Secret SSL connection.
-True indicates that the State Secret SSL connection is used.；
+True indicates that the State Secret SSL connection is used；

 * `enableHsm`: Whether to use a cipher machine, true to use a cipher machine；